AI Content Moderation Trends for 2026

 For decades, manual oversight has safeguarded online spaces, limiting user exposure to abuse and harassment while curbing unfair practices, misinformation, and privacy violations.
 Until recently, this model performed effectively, powered by skilled human moderators, clear policies, and structured reviews.

-The State of Content Moderation in 2025
+The State of Content Moderation

 From Speed to Accountability